operator-framework/operator-sdk/doc/sdk-cli-reference.md

 cleaned up before returning.

-**NOTE**: It is important to use `--version` with the version number that corresponds to the version that you installed with `olm init`.
+**NOTE**: It is important to use `--version` with the version number that corresponds to the version that you installed with `olm install`.
 Not specifying the version (or using an incorrect version) may cause some resources not be cleaned up.
 This can occur if OLM changes its release manifest resources from one version of OLM to the next.